 So, what materials are used during circumstances that require hot insulation?
 Well, that depends on the intended purpose of the pipe being insulated.
-There is a laundry list of materials to choose from all with different purposes.
-Below are 3 common materials:
+There is a laundry list of materials to choose from all with different purposes, such as ceramic fibers, fiberglass, closed cell insulation, vinyl and pyrogel-xt.
+Below are 3 common hot insulation materials:

 - Cray Flex: This material has a high thermal, heat and chemical resistance, while still produced from high quality raw materials.